-Read on to learn more about the different types of CP and how they impact development.
+Read on to learn more about the different types of CP and how they impact development, including causing developmental delays.
 For more information about CP and other types of birth injuries browse our website or contact Birth Injury Guide.

 Different Types of Cerebral Palsy

 There are four primary types of CP, each with its own set of associated symptoms and patterns.
 These four types include: